Yoshihito Nishioka: 2022: Korea title, ATP 500 final, Asian No. 1

 Nishioka started his 2022 season at the Adelaide International 1.
 He lost in the first round to eighth seed Kwon Soon-woo.
 Getting past qualifying at the Adelaide International 2, he was defeated in the first round by lucky loser Thiago Monteiro.
-At the Australian Open, he lost in the first round to qualifier, Radu Albot, in four sets.
+At the Australian Open, he lost in the first round to qualifier Radu Albot in four sets.

 After the Australian Open, Nishioka played at the Columbus Challenger.
 Seeded third, he won his 11th ATP challenger title by beating Dominic Stricker in the final.
 Seeded third at the Cleveland Open, he reached the final; however, he was defeated by Dominic Stricker.
 At the first edition of the Dallas Open, he was eliminated in the second round by fifth seed Adrian Mannarino.
 In Delray Beach, he was beaten in the first round by Oscar Otte.
 Making it past qualifying at the Abierto Mexicano Telcel in Acapulco, he upset seventh seed, world No. 16, and 2020 finalist, Taylor Fritz, in the second round.
-He lost in the quarterfinals to top seed and world No. 2, Daniil Medvedev.
+He lost in the quarterfinals to top seed and world No. 2 Daniil Medvedev.
 At the Indian Wells Masters, he fell in the final round of qualifying to Mikhail Kukushkin.
 Getting past qualifying at the Miami Open, he defeated 24th seed and world No. 27, Dan Evans, in the second round to reach the third round as a qualifier for only the second time in his career at this Masters event.
 He lost in the third round to Lloyd Harris.

-Nishioka started his clay-court season at the BMW Open in Munich.
+Nishioka started his clay court season at the BMW Open in Munich.
 Getting past qualifying, he lost in the first round to Emil Ruusuvuori.
 In Madrid, he was defeated in the first round of qualifying by Lorenzo Musetti.
-At the Italian Open, he lost in the first round of qualifying to Francisco Cerúndolo.
-At the Lyon Open, he was eliminated in the first round of qualifying by Ugo Blanchet.
-At the French Open, he lost in the first round to world No. 1, 20-time major champion, and two-time French Open champion, Novak Djokovic.
+At the French Open, he lost in the first round to world No. 1 Novak Djokovic.